 The sense of confusion, rejection, and isolation of children who fall outside of the established social gender norms appears earlier than most people realize.
 The deep-seated feeling that the child does not belong anywhere often persists well into teenage and adulthood years, especially if the child does not find adequate support and assistance.

 In the current American social system, being outside of established norms is never a good situation.
 These established institutions, including the silos of socialization, are long-standing and will be very slow to change.
-Yet, knowing about them is highly valuable to creating change in the American white male privilege system.
+Yet, knowing about them is highly valuable to creating change in the American male privilege system.

 Pillar Three: It’s In The Language